 If the school has not spent the PPG within the financial year in which it was allocated, the school will carry the remainder forward to the following financial year.
-When the school carries PPG funding forward, it continues to only spend the funding in line with the above criteria.
+When the school carries PPG funding forward, it will use the funding in line with the conditions of grant for the financial year in which it is spent.
+Funding carried forward will be accounted for in the school's pupil premium strategy statement for the academic year in which it is spent.